 The GSC Sustainability Subcommittee (GSCSS) is a gathering point for climate-conscious, action-driven students to collaborate on implementing sustainable practices on the MIT campus.
 We collaborate with other student groups and Institute partners across campus to educate, inspire, and engage students in sustainability and advance MIT’s greater Climate Action goals.

-The 2018-2019 Sustainability Chairs are Rachel Perlman and Clint Ko.
+The 2019-2020 Sustainability Chairs are Marlis Denk-Lobnig and Junli Hao.
 If you have any questions, they can be reached at email@example.com.

 Sign up and get involved by adding your email here.
-You will receive occasional notifications about our upcoming meetings and volunteer opportunities.
-At our group meetings, which are held in 50-220 (GSC Office above Muddy Charles Pub), we discuss our ongoing projects and upcoming events.
+You will receive notifications about our monthly meetings and volunteer opportunities.
+At our group meetings, which are held in 50-220 (GSC Office above Muddy Charles Pub), we discuss our ongoing projects and plan new projects and events.
 New members are always welcome, and graduate dorm sustainability chairs are especially encouraged to attend.
-Free dinner is provided, and we encourage you to bring your own plates & utensils.
+A free meal is provided, and we encourage you to bring your own plates & utensils.

-Have feedback or ideas to share with GSC Sustainability?
-The best way to do so is to join us at one of our upcoming meetings.
-You can also submit feedback to us at any time with this GSC Sustainability Feedback Form
+Have ideas to share with GSC Sustainability?
+The best way to do so is to join us at one of our monthly meetings.
+You can also submit suggestions to us at any time with this GSC Sustainability Suggestion Form.

 The GSC Sustainability Fund offers financial support for sustainability-related projects directed at MIT graduate students.
-To apply, fill out the application form available here.
+The application and more detailed guidelines can be found here.